SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: Attention Scoring Design Choices

 \subsection{Incoming vs.\ outgoing attention}

 As shown in Table~\ref{tab:attn_score_ablation}a, we find that ranking tokens by the mean outgoing attention (i.e., selecting query tokens that strongly attend to other tokens on average) performs better than ranking by mean incoming attention (i.e., how much a token is attended by others).
 A plausible explanation is that highly attended tokens are often generic or globally shared tokens (e.g., background/context tokens), whereas tokens with strong outgoing attention are more likely to capture distinctive, semantically informative content.
-Also, we found the \emph{attention sinks} which show high degree of being attended to most of the tokens, often at the corner of the frame, and edge of the frames which make it unfavorable to use incoming attention.
+We also observe \emph{attention sinks} — tokens at frame corners and edges that attract attention from most other tokens — further making incoming attention an unfavorable criterion for anchor selection.